0xAtelerix/docs/challenge.md

 * Preferential access and pricing for insiders.
 * Liquidity extraction via arbitrage.

-This has all resulted in an opaque, off-chain coordination structure tainting the promise offered by a decentralized system.
+This has all resulted in an opaque, offchain coordination structure tainting the promise offered by a decentralized system.
 This fragmentation issue intensifies as independent chains and Layer 2 networks proliferate.

 As a result: